-The Hanging Man Tarot Card Meanings & Combinations
+The Hanged Man Tarot Card Meanings & Combinations

 XII The Hanging Man Correspondences: